ArtTable’s Impact Initiatives

 Pay Equity

-ArtTable is interested in collecting new data about the changing contours of the artistic labor market in order to better understand trends and advocate for arts professionals, artists, and arts workers of all types.
-As such, we have developed a survey instrument to capture information about arts professionals’ working conditions, career histories, and understandings of their work–now and in the past.
+ArtTable conducted a survey to collect new data about the changing contours of the artistic labor market in order to understand trends better and advocate for arts professionals, artists, and arts workers of all types.
+As such, we are analyzing the results of a 2023 survey instrument to capture information about arts professionals’ working conditions, career histories, and understandings of their work—now and in the past.
+Thank you to all who participated!